GreenAI-Uppa/AIPowerMeter/docs/_sources/usage/quick_start.rst.txt

   ################
   q.put(experiment.STOP_MESSAGE)

 This will create a directory `output_folder` in which a `power_metrics.json` will contain the power measurements.
+See the section :ref:`json` for details on this file.
 If it already exists, the content folder will be replaced.
 So you should have one folder per experiment.
 You can then get a summary of the recordings

 .. code-block:: python